tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot showing the Azure Cloud Shell first launch experience.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image94.png "Azure Cloud Shell PowerShell")

-    >[!NOTE]
-    >In the following commands, we will use the Azure CLI to provision users and groups in Azure AD.
+    >**Note**: In the following commands, we will use the Azure CLI to provision users and groups in Azure AD.
 The PowerShell Cloud Shell gives us access to *both* the Azure PowerShell module (Az) and the Azure CLI.

 2. In the shell, execute the following script to create two new security groups: